SaraPettinari/ekg_aggregation_lib/README.md

 ## 🔧 Configuration
 Before running the application, you need to customize the YAML configuration files:

+1. Duplicate `ekg_config.template.yaml` and `log_config.template.yaml` and remove _.template_ from the copied files name.

+2. Configure the files with your data:
 * `ekg_config.yaml`: Defines database connections, and EKG properties.

 * `log_config.yaml`: Manages event data configurations (paths, attributes, etc.).